HEASARC/heasarc-tutorials/.github/pull_request_template.md

 - [ ] Does high-energy data make up a significant part of the tutorial?
 - [ ] Is there a use case in the introduction that motivates the code?
 - [ ] Will our community understand this motivation/code?
-- [ ] Does the code do what the intro says it is going to do?
+- [ ] Does the code do what the introduction says it is going to do?
 - [ ] Is it scientifically accurate?
 - [ ] Have all necessary references to literature been included?